 The Environment Agency issue alerts for properties in a flood risk area when there is a possibility of flooding.

-The Warning areas are listed here.
+Check if you are in a warning area here.
 People living or working in the warning areas can register to receive warnings by phone, text and/or e-mail on gov.uk or by telephone to 0345 988 1188.
-If an Alert is issued it will be shown here or graphically on the Flood Warning Map.
+If an Alert is issued it will be shown here.

 Preparing for Flood

 Prepare for a flood to reduce the disruption you will suffer as a result:

-- Find out if you’re at risk (refer to maps linked above)
+- Find out if you’re at risk (refer to links above)

 - Register for Flood Warnings (details of how to register are given above)

 - Make a flood plan (use template from gov.uk)